Irritable bowel syndrome (IBS)

 How is irritable bowel syndrome (IBS) treated?

 Treatment for IBS depends on what symptoms you have, how severe they are, and how they affect your daily life.
-No single treatment works best for everyone.
+You may need to try a few things before you find out what works best for you.

 Record your symptoms